 Weirs and fish traps were installed by ODFW biologists in the lower Salmon and Zigzag rivers to capture and remove hatchery Chinook salmon migrating upstream to primary spawning areas.
-In 2014, the Zigzag River trap was in the same location as in 2013.
-In 2014, the Salmon River trap was relocated downstream to an area just below the Highway 26 Bridge, approximately 1 mile downstream from where it was located in 2013.
+In 2015, the Zigzag River trap was in the same location as in 2013-2014.
+In 2015, the Salmon River trap was in the same location as in 2014, just below the Highway 26 Bridge.

-Trapping began June 20, 2014 in the Salmon and Zigzag rivers (Table 5).
+Trapping began June 1, 2015 in the Salmon River and May 21, 2015 in the Zigzag River (Table 5).
 ODFW staff checked the weir traps at least once a day in the early part of the season.
 Traps were inspected daily to insure they were functioning properly and to remove fish that entered the trap.
 All fish with an intact adipose fin were passed upstream.
 Fish with a clipped adipose fin were removed and transported to the Clackamas Hatchery for gamete collection or to the Sandy Hatchery for holding until they would be used for nutrient enrichment in the upper Sandy Basin.
 During most of September when many fish were moving, traps were monitored throughout the evening and night to remove fish more frequently because of concerns that fish might be reluctant to enter a crowded trap.
-Weirs were removed on October 10, after peak spawning activity in most areas.
+Weirs were removed on October 12 on the Zigzag River and October 21 on the Salmon River, after peak spawning activity in most areas.
 Adult salmon were trapped at the weirs at a fairly steady rate from late July until the last week of September (Fig. 8).

-A total of 454 hatchery Chinook were removed at the traps on the Salmon and Zigzag rivers, and 1,133 unclipped Chinook were passed upstream (Table 5, Figure 8).
-In addition, 453 clipped Chinook were removed and 70 unclipped Chinook were passed upstream at the weir on the Bull Run River.
+A total of 105 hatchery Chinook were removed at the traps on the Salmon and Zigzag rivers, and 1,506 unclipped Chinook were trapped and passed upstream (Table 5, Figure 8).
+In addition, 137 clipped Chinook were removed and 63 unclipped Chinook were passed upstream at the weir on the Bull Run River.
+The number of hatchery fish removed is much lower than in 2014, probably because the extremely low river flows didn't cause the late returning hatchery fish to migrate farther upstream.

-We estimated that removing fin-clipped fish at the weirs reduced the percentage of hatchery fish in the spawning population from 45.2% to 9.8% for the primary spawning areas upstream of the Marmot Dam site (Table 6, Figure 9).
-The percentage of fin clipped fish upstream of the weirs on the Salmon and Zigzag rivers were low overall (Table 1).
-These results indicate that trapping in the primary spawning tributaries continues to reduce the number and percentage of hatchery spawners.
+We estimated that removing fin-clipped fish at the weirs reduced the percentage of hatchery fish in the spawning population from 17% to 9% for the primary spawning areas upstream of the Marmot Dam site (Table 6, Figure 9).
+The percentage of fin-clipped fish upstream of the weirs on the Salmon and Zigzag rivers was low overall (Table 1).
+These results indicate that trapping in the primary spawning tributaries continues to reduce the number of hatchery spawners.